AS9100 Certification Consultant for Aerospace and Defense Manufacturers

 • Emerging aerospace startups

-System design must match organizational size, complexity, and contract requirements.
-A startup and a multi-site manufacturer require different system architectures.
+System design must reflect organizational complexity.
+A startup and a multi-site manufacturer require fundamentally different system architectures.

-Many AS9100 implementations fail because they prioritize documentation over operational control.
+Many implementations fail because they prioritize documentation over operational control.

 This approach is structured differently.